Frequently Asked Questions

 Some titles are only available with a VHS or Broadcast level transfer, as that is presently all that is available.
 Please understand that today's Hi Definition TV sets show more the flaws of VHS level transfers than older TV sets.
 I sell the best available transfers for these movies but some titles are only available with a VHS to DVD transfer.
 Within 10 days

-of receipt of disc(s): Any broken discs will be replaced.
+of receipt of disc(s): Any broken or damaged discs will be replaced.

 The first line of the item description states exactly what will be

 shipped.
-Laser Artwork is available as an upgrade.
-Laser Artwork and Dual Layer upgrade options ship in a clear slim jewel case.
+Artwork is available as an upgrade.
+Artwork and Dual Layer upgrade options ship in a clear slim jewel case.

 Q: What is your copyright policy?

-A: To the best of our knowledge the movies we sell are in public domain.
-If you are the rights holder to a particular title on this site please notify us and we'll remove that title.
+A: To the best of our research and knowledge the movies we sell are in the public domain.
+If you are the rights holder to a particular title on this site please notify us and we'll remove that title from this site.

 A: This all refers to the aspect ration that the film was shot in.
 Older TV shows were almost all shot in 1.33:1 or 4x3 before widescreen TVs took over the marketplace in the mid 2000s.
 A similar aspect ratio was used for most films until the mid 50s when widescreen Panavision and Cinemascope started using 16x9 or 2.35:1 aspect ratios to shoot films.
 These wider shooting formats gave filmmakers a new and wider screen format in which to shoot their movies.
 Ben Hur was shot using an extremely wide 2.55:1 ratio.
 This allows much more to appear on film from a left to right vantage versus the squarish 1.37:1 ratio used for most films prior to the development of these widescreen formats.